 The Climate Survey is a survey of the campus climate regarding sexual violence and interpersonal violence.
-Separate surveys are administered via email from State University of New York (SUNY) System Administration to students and employees.
+Surveys are administered via email from State University of New York (SUNY) System Administration to employees.
 Surveys are completed every other year.
 No one under the age of 18 is surveyed.

-604 employees were sent the Climate Survey on March 18, 2019 via email.
-Of those 604 employees, 207 (34.3%) employees returned the survey by April 5, 2019.
+625 employees were sent the Climate Survey via email.
+Of those 625 employees, 173 (27.7%) employees responded to the survey.